 This wood belongs to Europe, Asia, and North America.
 This is also a hard and strong wood.
 This is basically white color wood, but sometimes it colors reddish while growing on acid soil.
 It’s finely grained.
 It is smooth.
 This surface hardness sometimes makes the work hard to burn and art.

 This is mid-range premium budgeted wood for pyrography.
 This wood is not famous among pyrography artists.

 Fewer features but widely common for pyrography.
 But white pine is suitable for all sites to burn.
-Its cleaner and smooth.
+It’s cleaner and smooth.
 Art on the white pine wood surface looks very beautiful and attractive.
 It is durable and economical to purchase.

 Its exposure is oily and bothers the artist to art on its surface.
 But this wood is easy to burn and requires a lower heat to burn.
 It has grains but not others and favorable to art and burn.
 This wood will cost a little much because of its availability.
 It’s hard and strong wood.

-Overall a perfect condition for perfect pyrography is light color hardwoods so that it never sinks the fire pen on it.
+Overall a perfect condition for perfect pyrography is light color hardwoods so that it never sinks the burning pen on it.
 It has to be low grains and favorable to art.
 It is to be remembered that never to burn on finished wood or anything made of plastic.